lisajung/1800_202230_DTC15/README.md

 This browser based web application to ...

-* hi im arman and I am excited to do this project because it might make something cool idk
-* Hello!
-My name is Lisa.
-I'm excited for COMP 1800 because I get to create a project.
-* Hello!
-I'm Collin.
-I'm excited for COMP 1800 because it will be very fun and productive.
+* Help users find events and attractions in Vancouver.
+* Finding excuses to get away from the desk and go outside can be challenging.
+Our web application (Ditch The Cubicle) is here to help.
+* The goal is for our users to feel motivated to explore and participate in events, meet new people, and bond with others in their community with similar interests.

 ## Technologies

 Technologies used for this project:

 * HTML, CSS
-* JavaScript
+* JavaScript > MapBox API
+* Python > BeautifulSoup, GeoPY
 * Bootstrap
-* ...
+* MapBox
+* Google FireBase / FireStore
+* Google Fonts and Icons

 ## Content